-BBuying or selling a home is like climbing Mount Everest – getting a signed contract is a great accomplishment, but that’s only half the journey.
+BBuying or selling a home is like climbing Mount Everest – getting a signed contract is a great accomplishment after all of the processes before that, including having a property evaluator view your home and actually listing it for sale.
+Yet that’s only half the journey.
 The typical home transaction today involves more than 20 steps after the initial contract is accepted to complete the transaction.

 “Closing” transfers the title of the property from the seller to the buyer.
 The buyer receives the keys and the seller receives payment for the home, minus money to pay off the existing mortgage and other transaction costs.
 Deeds, loan papers, and other documents are prepared, signed, and filed with local property record offices.

 The good news is that much of what needs to be done before the closing is the responsibility of appraisers, loan processors, attorneys, and inspectors – and it’s your Bella Casa realtor’s role is to coordinate those responsibilities.
 You agent will help ensure that others do their jobs promptly and correctly and that the closing isn’t jeopardized.

 Bella Casa realtors have extensive experience in handling problems that may arise during the time between contract and closing; they can anticipate difficulties and address them in time to ensure a smooth settlement for all involved.

 When things go wrong, closing can easily fall behind.
 Here’s how much time to expect on particular delays:

 - Source of down-payment changes

 - Escrow fails to notify parties about missing documents

 - Principals leave town without signing all necessary papers

 - Unknown defects are discovered in the property